ortursucceeh/web_modul_7/README.md

-# ORM SQLAlchemy, alembic and argparse
+# SQLAlchemy ORM, alembic and argparse

 "db/" has two files: "connect_db.py" - to connect sqlalchemy to PostgeSQL and in "models.py" have described sqlalchemy models.